 This category can include products that lead to physical injuries and substances that lead to cancer or a deadly infection, such as faulty medications.

 A property owner may be responsible for a victim’s death because they did not do enough to prevent it.
 Premises liability is a major determining factor in many wrongful death cases caused by slip and fall accidents, which are the leading cause of traumatic brain injuries in America, according to the CDC.

 Property owners are responsible for keeping their premises clear of hazards and warning visitors of potentially dangerous conditions.
 Examples of premises liability cases include:

 - Dog bites or other acts of negligence involving animals

 - Assaults resulting in fatal injuries, which may sometimes be the result of negligent security forces

 - Improper building construction and maintenance, which can lead to structural collapse, fires, and other accidents

-Potentially Recoverable Damages from a Wrongful Death Case
+Potentially Recoverable Damages in a Wrongful Death Case

-Victims who may be entitled to compensation in wrongful death cases typically consist of the immediate family members of the deceased party.
-If the negligent party in question is liable for the death, the victims may be eligible to receive damages awarded for financial losses.
-Additionally, the manner of death may play a role in the amount of compensation.
-In cases where extreme negligence or malice was displayed, the court may also award punitive damages to show the public that these actions are intolerable.
+Victims who may be entitled to compensation in wrongful death cases typically consist of the deceased’s immediate family members.
+If the negligent party in question is liable for the death, the victims may be eligible to receive a variety of damages.

 Examples of recoverable damages can include: